 - Branded bins to separate and collect waste

-- Table talkers to inform customers about the partnership and value
+- Table talkers to inform customers about the value of your sustainability program

-- Window decals to alert street traffic you are a Certified Salon
+- Window decals to alert street traffic that you are a Certified Sustainable Salon

 - Mirror clings for each stylist station

 - Point of purchase placard to thank clients for supporting a more sustainable way of doing business

 4. Make energy improvements across the salon